tdwg/website/content/pages/conferences/2020/index.md

 Pensoft ARPHA system for [_BISS_](https://biss.pensoft.net).
 The [call for individual contributions](./call-for-abstracts/) has been posted.
 The submission deadline is 12 August.
 Detailed [instructions](./instructions-for-abstract-submission/) for making submissions through ARPHA has also been posted.

-## <a href="https://tdwg.eventbrite.com" target="_blank">Free registration</a>
+## Registration and how to support the conference

-Registration is required to participate in the online events, but <a href="https://tdwg.eventbrite.com" target="_blank">registration is free</a>.
+Registration is required to participate in the online events (so we can arrange sufficient capacity), but <a href="https://tdwg.eventbrite.com" target="_blank">registration is free</a>.
 The services required to run an online conference, however, are not free.
-So we encourage all participants to become TDWG members, either by affiliation with an [institutional member](/about/membership/#institutional%20members%202020_1) or by paying individual membership dues for the 2020 calendar year (\$75).
+So we encourage all participants to become TDWG members, either through affiliation with an [institutional member](/about/membership/#institutional%20members%202020_1) or by paying individual membership dues for the 2020 calendar year (\$75).
 [Request an invoice](mailto:secretariat@tdwg.org) to pay membership online, and help TDWG defray the cost of running the conference.

 ## Abstract publishing fees